henriess/Henriess.github.io/docs/docs/Singapore_Informatics_Leageue_2025_Editorial.md

 ## Observation 1 — Higher points → Taller cup stack

-Let \(h\) be the height of the stack.
+Let \(h\) be the height of the initial cup stack.

 - The stack with **most points** should have **h cups**
 - The stack with **second most points** should have **h−1 cups**
 - And so on...

-This is the optimal greedy distribution.
+This is the optimal greedy.

 ---